Northern Wells Community Schools

-Northern Wells consists of five schools: Norwell High School, Norwell Middle School, Lancaster Central Elementary School, Ossian Elementary School, and Bethlehem Evangelical Lutheran Church & School.
+Norwell consists of four schools: Norwell High School, Norwell Middle School, Lancaster Central Elementary School, Ossian Elementary School.

 NWCS serves the towns of Ossian, Uniondale, Tocsin, Zanesville, Markle and the extreme outskirts of the town of Bluffton.

 The district was formed after the 1967 consolidation of six township schools, with four original schools: OES, LCES, NMS, and NHS in 1967.
+The district was formerly named Northern Wells Community Schools until it was changed in 2023.

 Norwell High School

 Norwell High School is at the intersection of U.S. Route 224 and Norwell Road just outside of Ossian, Indiana.

 Features of the campus include a football field, baseball diamond, tennis courts, track and field, and over two acres of open grass for soccer.

 Norwell High School has won the state championship for the best band performance in the US State of Indiana at Indianapolis for the last five years.

-During the Christmas season of 2013, Norwell High School's Marching Band & Show Choir students went to Walt Disney World in Lake Beuna Vista, Florida for a marching band and choir performance.

-The administrative staff of Norwell High School is as follows.